Can You Take Sudafed and NyQuil Together? – Is NyQuil Covered by Insurance?

 Can Sudafed Make Your Sinuses Worse?

-Sometimes decongestants can do good and can also cause damage.
+Sometimes, decongestants can do good and can also cause damage.
 Decongestants can potentially reduce the effectiveness of blood pressure drugs.
 Furthermore, utilizing non-prescription nasal decongestants for 3 or 4 days and once the decongestant wears off might cause significant nasal congestion.

 Furthermore, utilizing non-prescription nasal decongestants (Afrin, Dristan, etc.) for more than 3 or 4 days and once the decongestant passes off might cause severe nasal congestion or rebound rhinitis.
 People frequently believe their sickness/colds are worsening, so they use even more nasal spray; this leads to increased medication consumption and congestion.
 Occasionally, nasal sprays can also cause nosebleeds, anxiety, and insomnia.